Zilliqa/ZRC/zrcs/zrc-4.md

 | `signature_counts` | `Map Uint32 Uint32`             | Mapping from transaction IDs to accumulated count of signatures. |
 | `transactions`     | `Map Uint32 Transaction`        | Mapping from transaction IDs to a `Transaction` object. <br/> `Transaction` object contains the `recipient`, `amount` and `tag` in the form: `Trans of ByStr20 Uint128 String`.  |

 __Note__: Although `owners` is listed as a mutable fields, this multisig wallet contract specification is designed to prevent adding or removing owners.
-Refer to the section [Updating owners / number of required signatures] for more information.
+Refer to the section [Update Owners / Change Number of Required Signatures](#update-owners-/-change-number-of- required-signatures) for more information.

-### Interface Transitions
+### D. Interface Transitions

 #### 1. SubmitTransaction()
 ```